Large-scale Environmental Data Science with ExaGeoStatR: Introduction

 \section{Introduction}

+Massive data require a delicate analysis to extract meaningful information from their complex structure.
+With the availability of large data volumes coming from different sources, an objective of data science is to combine a set of principles and techniques from data mining, machine learning, and statistics to support a better understanding of the given data.
+Like other sciences, environmental science has been very much impacted by the field of data science.
+Indeed, a vast pool of techniques has been developed to understand spatial and spatio-temporal data coming from intelligent sensors or satellite images.
+However, new challenges have arisen with today's data sizes that require a unique treatment paradigm.

-Applications in spatial and spatio-temporal analytics deal with measurements regularly or irregularly located across a geographical region.
-Gaussian processes (GPs), or Gaussian random fields (GRFs), are the most valuable tools \citep{gelfand2016} in various applications by fitting the GP model to spatial datasets.
-GRFs also serve as building blocks for numerous non-Gaussian models in spatial statistics such as trans-Gaussian random fields, mixture GRF and skewed GRF.
-For example, \cite{doi:10.1080/01621459.2016.1205501} introduced the Tukey $g$-and-$h$ random field which transforms the GRF by a flexible form of variable transformation; \cite{andrews1974scale}, \cite{west1987scale}, and \cite{rue2005gaussian} mentioned the scale-mixture of Gaussian distributions and GRFs; and \cite{allard2007new} and \cite{azzalini2005skew} proposed many skewed GRFs and their variations.
-However, likelihood-based inference methods for GP models are computationally expensive for large spatial datasets.
-It is crucial to provide fast computational tools to fit a GP model to exascale spatial datasets that are often available in many real world applications.
+Environmental applications deal with measurements regularly or irregularly located across a geographical region.
+Gaussian processes (GPs), or Gaussian Random Fields (GRFs), are among the most useful tools in applications for fitting spatial datasets.
+For the last two decades, GPs have been used extensively to model spatial data and are able to cover a wide range of spatial data with different specifications~\citep{gelfand2016}.
+Spatial data can also be described as random effects, hence they can often be modeled with a Gaussian distribution.
+Therefore, the dependencies in spatial data can be described through a Gaussian process.

+GRFs also serve as building blocks for numerous non-Gaussian models in spatial statistics such as trans-Gaussian random fields, mixture GRFs and skewed GRFs.
+For example, \cite{doi:10.1080/01621459.2016.1205501} introduced the Tukey $g$-and-$h$ random field which modifies the GRF by a flexible form of variable transformation; \cite{andrews1974scale}, \cite{west1987scale}, and \cite{rue2005gaussian} considered the scale-mixture of Gaussian distributions and GRFs; and \cite{allard2007new} and \cite{azzalini2005skew} proposed many skewed GRFs and their variations.
+However, likelihood-based inference methods for GP models are computationally expensive for large-scale spatial datasets.
+It is crucial to provide fast computational tools to fit a GP model to large-scale spatial datasets often available in many real-world applications.